RekGRpth/gawkextlib/redis/doc/README.md

 The gawk-redis is an extension library that enables GAWK , to process data from a [Redis server](http://redis.io/), then provides an API for communicating with the Redis key-value store, using [hiredis](https://github.com/redis/hiredis), a C client for Redis.

+The prefix "redis_" must be at the beginning of each function name, as shown in the code examples, although the explanations are omitted for clarity.

 # Table of contents
 -----